Deutsche Gesellschaft für Internationale Zusammenarbeit: Activities

 Other global agendas supported by GIZ include South-South cooperation, i.e. bilateral cooperation between developing countries and emerging economies, and triangular cooperation between developing countries as beneficiaries, emerging economies as "new donors" and traditional donors, e.g. Germany, as contributors of expertise.
+For example GIZ remains at the forefront as a development partner of the Caribbean Association of Investment Promotion Agencies (CAIPA).
 The GIZ was also one of the first major development agencies to integrate sport-based approaches in its work, with sport projects dating back to the mid-70s.
 Through both the sport-specific sector programme, as well as the integration of sport-based approaches in other sectors, the GIZ has implemented related activities in 34 countries since 1996.

 GIZ works closely with the German government-owned development bank KfW, which is based in Frankfurt.
 While GIZ implements those projects on behalf of the BMZ that belong to "technical cooperation", i.e. capacity development, the KfW implements those BMZ projects belonging to "financial cooperation".

 GIZ is currently represented in the SuRe® Stakeholder Council.
 SuRe® – The Standard for Sustainable and Resilient Infrastructure is a global voluntary standard which integrates key criteria of sustainability and resilience into infrastructure development and upgrade.
 SuRe® is developed by GIB Foundation and Natixis as part of a multi-stakeholder process and will be compliant with ISEAL guidelines.

 Finally, GIZ also hosts the Eschborn Dialogue, a two-day event for international experts on a given topic in international cooperation (e.g. "World in motion: mobility, migration, digital change" in 2014 or "Raw materials and resources: growth, values, competition" in 2013).
 The Eschborn Dialogue has been organized each year since 1988.